AlumUSydNA/website/_pages/about-us.md

 gallery2:
   - url: /assets/images/suguna-boston-vc-event-2025.png
     image_path: /assets/images/suguna-boston-vc-event-2025.png
-    alt: "Suguna Boston Vice-Chancellor Event 2025"
+    alt: "SUGUNA Boston Vice-Chancellor Event 2025"
-    title: "Boston alumni with the Vice-Chancellor of USyd, 2025"
+    title: "Boston alumni with the Vice-Chancellor of the University of Sydney, 2025"
 ---

 ### Our mission